ekliao/EricLiaoDigitalGarden/src/site/notes/Glasp.md

 - Free

 ## Issues
 - The page comment field, where the user enters tags and a single comment, is not always copied.
-I tried several times.
-Observed pattern:
+This occurred many times. #hypothesis Observed pattern:
 	- If one simply highlights the title/header of a web article, `Copy All` doesn't copy the comment.
 	- If one creates at least one highlight in the body text of the article, voilà, it gladly copies the comment.
-- #busted The above pattern was quickly dispelled when it failed on a YouTube video.
+- #hypothesis/busted The above pattern was quickly dispelled when it failed on a YouTube video and on a regular content site.

 ---
 #project/learn-by-doing